danrhjones/testing-orb/README.md

-A NewsUK orb, that will simplify the workflow for building, syncing, deploying and testing The Suns wordpress instance
+A NewsUK orb, that will simplify the workflow for building, syncing, deploying and testing The Suns Content Platform team